nicholaswmin/automap/README.md

 // setup your repository
 const repo = new Repository(Building, ioredis())

+// create your object graph
-// create a Building with Flats const building = new Building({
+const building = new Building({
   id: 'kensington',
   flats: ['101', '102', '103']